 Using tobacco eventually leads to long-term brain changes because of continued nicotine exposure and results in addiction.

-Do you have any interesting facts about tobacco that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about tobacco?
+Share them in the comments below!